wdv4758h/pypy-extradoc/blog/draft/io-improvements.rst

 Benchmarks were done using PyPy 2.4 and revisions ``85646d1d07fb`` for non-zero-nursery and ``3d8fe96dc4d9`` for non-zero-nursery and pinning.
 The benchmarks were run once, since the standard deviation was small.

+XXX explain why files are still bad and what we plan to do about it

 XXXX